 Eligible universities/colleges: Winston-Salem State University, NC A&T University, NC Central University, Fayetteville State University, UNC-Pembroke, Elizabeth City State University, Shaw University, Bennett College, Livingstone College, Johnson C. Smith University and St. Augustine’s College.

 Students from universities/colleges with significant minority enrollment are not eligible to apply at this time.

 If you are unclear as to whether your university/college is eligible, please send an email to the contact listed below.

 Must be pursuing a bachelor’s degree in a STEM discipline of interest to NASA or the broader aerospace industry.
 Links to NASA Mission Directorates:

-Must have completed at least one semester majoring in STEM at time of application.
+The student must have completed at least one semester majoring in STEM at the time of application.